GDGAlgiers/Devfest22Challenges/Web/Password_strength/README.md

 ## Expectations

 - We expect a working solution that respects the requirements and is implemented in a user friendly way that is visually appealing.

+## Evaluation

+This challenge has maximum points of 5 for implementing a working solution.

 ## Notes